PAINTING BY OTHER MEANS: A one-day international symposium with the Gerhard Richter Archive on 17 July 2023. 10am @ Albertinum, Dresden

 US and international audiences will need to wait!
 The series has been sold with a different (more accurate) title, Hitler: A Life in Pictures.
 It is on its way to a channel near you!

-My monograph on the work of American abstract painter Jacqueline Humphries is now in publication.
-It will appear in the Contemporary Painting series with the UK publisher Lund Humphries in 2022.
+My monograph on the work of American abstract painter Jacqueline Humphries is now available for purchase.
+It is in the Contemporary Painting series with the UK publisher Lund Humphries, published in 2022.

 Picturing Post-Industrialism is a collection of academic articles that I am co-editing with Magda Szcześniak (University of Warsaw).
 The collection investigates initiatives in film, art, visual culture that make the industrial past visible, negotiable, re-imaginable in the wake of closures, unemployment, diminished social services and shattered identities across Europe.